-Asian markets trade mixed, US stocks point to rebound
+European markets trade lower, US stocks point to rebound

 MORE FROM FOXBUSINESS.COM

-U.S. equity futures were pointing to a rebound on Wednesday with gains of 0.4 percent.
+U.S. equity futures were pointing to a slightly higher open, trimming some of the overnight gains.

 Investors who worry the U.S.-Chinese tariff war will drag the global economy into recession were left guessing after President Trump's conflicting comments on trade talks.